yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-ios-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Strumień przechowywane informacje o stanie.
+Informacje o stanie przechowywanych strumienia.

 ### <a name="example"></a>Przykład